backstage/backstage/docs/deployment/cloudfoundry.md

 });
 ```

-Next, we will create the API factory that references our custom UAA Auth Provider to create an instance of our OIDC API Provider.
+Next, create an API factory to create an instance of our custom OIDC API Provider.

+In `packages/app/src/apis.ts`:
 ```
-packages/app/src/apis.ts
 export const apis: AnyApiFactory[] = [
   ... // previous apis
   createApiFactory({